What will I learn?

 The aims of the Psychology module fall in two categories.
 First, to introduce you to psychological theory and the history of psychology; this offers a rich foundation to psychological thought.
 Second, to showcase applied examples and problem-based learning, allowing you to apply your knowledge to relevant, real-world scenarios.
 The skills and knowledge gained through this module will help you prepare for a range of different degree level.
 You will learn how to think critically and explain human behaviour in a data driven way, which is a valuable skill regardless of your future path.

-Our Inquiry and Research Skills for Science is a core module on this course, and is delivered in two parts to complement your other modules.
+Our Inquiry and Research Skills for Social Science is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.

 All students will also study an English for Academic Purposes module.
 This module is not about developing your conversational or everyday English skills; instead, it will develop your Academic English skills.
 You will consider how academic essays should be written, including looking at appropriate referencing and paraphrasing, as well as thinking about how presentations should be delivered in an academic context.